You might’ve seen numbers like ‘::

 --no

-- IMAGE WEIGHTS: You can weigh image prompts with
+, which is a pretty good amount for specifying what you don't want. - IMAGE WEIGHTS: You can weigh image prompts as well, with

 --iw

-Seems like a lot to remember, but it’s actually pretty intuitive.
-Let’s wheel out the examples.
+Seems like a lot to remember, but it's actually pretty intuitive.
+Let's go through some examples:

 Prompt | Image | Comments |